TanStack/query/README.md

 - Force normalized or object/id-based caching strategies on your data
 - Do not automatically manage stale-ness or caching
 - Do not offer robust API's around mutation events, invalidation or query management
-- Are built for highly-opinionated systems like Redux, GraphQL, [insert proprietary tools] etc.
+- Are built for highly-opinionated systems like Redux, GraphQL, [insert proprietary tools], etc.

 ## The Solution